hashicorp/terraform/website/docs/configuration/variables.html.md

 The result will be that `baz` will contain the value `bar` because `bar.tfvars` has the last definition loaded.

-Definitions passed using the `-var-file` flag will always be evaluated after those in the working directory.
+Definition files passed using the `-var-file` flag will always be evaluated after those in the working directory.